vectara/vectara-docs/www/docs/common-use-cases/chatbots-grounded-generation/overview.md

         "responseSet": {
             "responseList": [
                 {
-                    "text": "Ford was wildly excited. \"Arthur!\" he said, \"this is fantastic! %START_SNIPPET%We've been picked up by a ship \npowered by the Infinite Improbability Drive!%END_SNIPPET% This is incredible!
+                    "text": "Ford was wildly excited. \"Arthur!\" he said, \"this is fantastic!
+We've been picked up by a ship \npowered by the Infinite Improbability Drive!
+This is incredible!
 I heard \nrumors about it before!
 They were all officially denied, but they must \nhave done it!", "score": 0.9203816652297974,
                     "metadataList": [
                         {